Olivier-Berg/PPE-notes/PPE/Philosophy/Moral/Tutorials/Tutorial 5 - bonus week.md

 Essay idea:
 nuclear terrorism: https://www.youtube.com/watch?v=A9YO5bnWmT4
 movie: untinkable
 perhaps tie it in with negative responsibility?
+Therefore, the distinction between perfect and imperfect obligations is useless???